 I had hoped to take photos this spring and profile these trees on a new blog.
 Maybe someone would see it and address my concern?
 But physical girdling was not the only issue.
 Root rot (possibly phytothoria) moved up into the butt (note bark cracking & separation; red arrows), and has biologically girdled this abused orphan.
 If physical girdling were the main culprit, we would expect to see bulging above the girdle.
 Both types of girdling are directly related to condition of nursery stock, planting and post planting maintenance, entirely avoidable and often correctable (if you don’t wait too late).

-Some trees are able to overcome these shortcomings by growing roots across the ground; such as this red maple (3).
+Some trees are able to overcome these shortcomings by growing roots across the ground.
 Roots.
 Those inconvenient appendages we keeping tripping over, and running into with our mower.
 Is this something we really want?

 Almost all installed Upstate trees are planted too deep and in too small of a planting hole (too narrow).
 A scourge I have trumpeted in lectures and on my website for years (http://greentreedoctor.com/girdling-3).
 Millions die due to subpar planting.
 Not by amateurs (this you would expect), but by some the largest, most highly-esteemed ‘professionals’ in the landscaping industry.
 This is not unique to the Upstate.
 It’s an epidemic that plagues a nation!